 - Birding - This is a birder’s paradise with frequent sightings of the American Dipper, Western Tanager, Rufus Hummingbird, and many more.
 An Eagle Scout project exhibits many bird nesting houses along with descriptions of a few featured species.

-- Winter Wildlife Snowshoe Tours - Volunteer naturalists provide weekend guided tours of the nature trail after it has been blanketed by snow.
-Snowshoes and poles are provided.
+- Winter Wildlife Snowshoe Tours - Trained naturalists provide guided tours of the nature trail after it has been blanketed by snow in January and February, Friday - Sunday.
+Snowshoes are provided and the tours are free.
 Reservations must be made in advance. www.friendsofnwhatcheries.org